JuanMorenoDeveloper/earth001.github.io/_posts/2020-10-23-integration-test-with-testcontainers.md

   }
 }
 ```
 With our code ready, let's use Testcontainers to write some integration tests.

+Let's explain the TestContainers annotations we'll be using it in our tests:

+* [`@Testcontainers`](https://javadoc.io/doc/org.testcontainers/junit-jupiter/latest/org/testcontainers/junit/jupiter/Testcontainers.html): This annotation handles automatically the container's lifecycle.
+It is in charge of start-up and closed-up every container in our tests.

+* [`@Container`](https://javadoc.io/doc/org.testcontainers/junit-jupiter/latest/org/testcontainers/junit/jupiter/Container.html): Marks containers to be  managed by the Testcontainers extension.
+The Testcontainers API has a great variety of container alternatives as [Databases](https://www.testcontainers.org/modules/databases/) (SQL and NoSQL options), Messaging, [MockServer](https://www.testcontainers.org/modules/mockserver/), [AWS Localstack](https://www.testcontainers.org/modules/localstack/), and more.
+Also, if we need it we can create [GenericContainer](https://javadoc.io/static/org.testcontainers/testcontainers/1.14.3/org/testcontainers/containers/GenericContainer.html) too.

-To do that, we'll create `DefaultRepositoryIntegrationTest` class:
+Now lets see in action, we'll create `DefaultRepositoryIntegrationTest` class:

 ```java
 @Testcontainers